hono-mame/Hasktorch/Session6/README.md

 ![](charts/word2vec_150_itr100_LearningCurve.png)

 it takes a lot of time for training even with smaller data...
-(About 20 seconds per one iteration)
+**(About 20 seconds per one iteration)**

-## Evaluate my implementation
+## Evaluate my implementation (not with STS, pretty simple implementation...)

 **① if the two sentences are the same, cosine similarity should be 1.**
 ``` haskell